 But yeah, with my album, some of the tracks have ended up with the demo vocalist, some of them I have written for specific vocalist in mind and then we pitched it to ten or twenty different vocalists to get the final one that we use.

-tyDi: Yeah you could say that. [both laugh] But yeah, definately around three hundred projects.
+Yeah you could say that. [laugh] But yeah, definitely around three hundred projects.

-Rob: So the new album ReDefined is out September, can we expect a style similar to the tracks on Shooting Stars or Hotel Rooms? or something entirely different altogether?
+The new album, ReDefined is out September, can we expect a style similar to the tracks on Shooting Stars or Hotel Rooms? or something entirely different altogether?

 There are some songs that break into a full orchestral section, some songs have a duet.
 The first song that I’m going to be announcing is Box of Lego, it’s kind of dubstep meets indie emo punk, but then it ends up kind of accoustic at the end; so it’s all over the place.

 It sounds like the album keeps things fresh.